aashrithaD/cis6930fa24-project1/README.md

 - `--dates`: correspond to any written dates (4/9/2025, April 9th, 22/2/22, etc.)
 - `--phones`: describes any phone number in its various forms.
 - `--address`: corresponds to any physical (postal) address (not e-mail address).
+- `--concept`: corresponds to any concept you specify.
 - `--stats`: Choose statistics output destination (`stderr`, `stdout`, or a file path)

 2. To run the test cases: